DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Experimental Details

-\paragraph{Linear MDP: Synthetic Chain Combination Lock.} We follow the synthetic linear-MDP ``chain lock'' construction \citet{zhou2022restartlsviucb} with $S=15$ states, $A=7$ actions, horizon $H=10$, feature dimension $d=10$, and $5$ special candidate chains.
+\paragraph{Synthetic Chain Combination Lock.} We follow the synthetic linear-MDP ``chain lock'' construction \cite{zhou2022restartlsviucb} with $S=15$ states, $A=7$ actions, horizon $H=10$, feature dimension $d=10$, and $5$ special candidate chains.
 The MDP is linear: transitions factor as $P^{(k)}_h(s'\mid s,a)=\langle \phi(s,a),\mu_{h,k}(s')\rangle$, where the known feature map $\phi:\mathcal{S}\times\mathcal{A}\to\mathbb{R}^d$ is \emph{one-hot}, so each $(s,a)$ deterministically selects a latent index in $[d]$.
 The feature map is constructed so that for each special chain index $i\in\{1,\dots,5\}$, there is a designated ``correct'' action $a_i$ at state $s_i$ with $\phi(s_i,a_i)=e_i$; taking any other action at $s_i$ maps to a random latent coordinate in $[d]\setminus\{i\}$ (uniformly).
 For all remaining (``normal'') states $s_i$ with $i\ge 6$, every action maps to a uniformly random latent coordinate in $[d]$.
 Given this $\phi$, the vectors $\mu_{h,k}$ are chosen so that in each episode there is exactly one \emph{connected} special chain $g\in[5]$ that behaves like a combination lock: the latent index $g$ induces transitions that keep the agent on the corresponding chain with high probability (e.g., $0.99$ vs.\ $0.01$), while the other special chains are ``broken'' by reversing these probabilities; the remaining (normal) latent indices transition to randomly chosen states (e.g., a $0.8/0.2$ split between two random next states).
-Rewards are also linear, $r^{(k)}_h(s,a)=\langle \phi(s,a),\theta_{h,k}\rangle$: for the good-chain coordinate $g$, the reward is $0$ for steps $h\le H-1$ and $1$ at the terminal step $h=H$, whereas all other coordinates receive small dense rewards (e.g., i.i.d.\ in $[0.005,0.008]$), again creating a strong local optimum away from the rare terminal reward. \emph{Non-stationarity.} For drifting experiments we use the original gradual protocol in \cite{zhou2022restartlsviucb}, which continuously shifts the identity of the good chain by interpolating (via convex combinations) between successive base MDPs over fixed windows (e.g., $100$ episodes).
-For abrupt PS experiments, we use the same abrupt switching mechanism as \citet{zhou2022restartlsviucb}, and the identity of the good chain $g\in[5]$ changes at change-points but we draw segment lengths i.i.d.\ from the same geometric change-point model used in the tabular benchmark (parameter $T^{-\xi}$ with $\xi\in\{0.4,0.6,0.8\}$ over $T=50000$ episodes).
-Performance is reported as cumulative reward averaged over multiple random seeds.
+Rewards are also linear, $r^{(k)}_h(s,a)=\langle \phi(s,a),\theta_{h,k}\rangle$: for the good-chain coordinate $g$, the reward is $0$ for steps $h\le H-1$ and $1$ at the terminal step $h=H$, whereas all other coordinates receive small dense rewards (e.g., i.i.d.\ in $[0.005,0.008]$), again creating a strong local optimum away from the rare terminal reward.